 There are a few options to help you get to Country Thunder:

 2. Shuttle: You can shuttle to Country Thunder from Tucson, Mesa, or Apache Junction.
 This is actually a pretty affordable rate and can be booked in advance!
 We recommend this to anyone getting there on their own or that only needs a one-way ride.
 It’s the cheaper roundtrip than a weekend pass!
-Cost: $39-45 each way.
-Book your shuttle here: https://stagecoachexpressshuttle.com/ct.php
+Last year prices: $39-45 each way.
+The shuttle service will be posted here in 2019: https://stagecoachexpressshuttle.com/ct.php

 3. Uber/Lyft: This is an option if you are desperate.
 This definitely works TO Country Thunder, but be careful about getting back!
 We’ve had friends that planned on doing this since they had single-day passes, but they ended up needing to hitch a ride back to Phoenix.
 Cost: $80 each way without surge pricing.